-We are trying to get a clearer picture of chemsex overdose situations and emergency service call-outs to improve our safer chemsex messaging and campaigning.
-This is an ongoing survey, launched in August 2020.
+This is an ongoing survey, a snapshot, launched in August 2020.
 Click here If you would like to take the short 2-minute survey which is anonymous.
-If you have a query please contact us through the website.

-This is a summary of the findings* to date (20-9-20) which we aim to update monthly:
+This is a summary of the findings* to date (12-11-20) which we update regularly:

 - If you were to call 999 for an ambulance, how likely do you think it is the police would turn up as well?

 42.4% very likely; 24.2% likely, 30.3% uncertain; 3% unlikely

 73% London; 16.2% England; 2.7% Wales; 8.1% Other